ejabu/flutter_bottom_sheet_padding/README.md

 ## Overview

-This project is a good starting point for developers who need to interact with gallery images in **Flutter**.
+This project is a good starting point for developers who need to interact with Bottom Sheet in **Flutter**.

-Packages used in this demo :

-- [Path Provider](https://pub.dev/packages/path_provider) to get file directory
-- [Image Picker](https://pub.dev/packages/image_picker) to explore existing image via built-in gallery app

 ## Features

 Features that are available in this app :
-- user can pick existing image from gallery
-- user can preview selected image
+- user can open bottom sheet
-- user need to input new image filename
-- user able to reload it by passing its filename
+- bottom sheet is wrap therefore it will not take unnecessary space
+- bottom sheet components are not hidden behind keyboard

 ## Demo